The Transportation Trust Fund statute (NJSA 27:1B et al.) was passed into law on

 - Transportation Capital Program

-The legislation established a transportation capital program in an amount not to exceed $1.6b annually from
+The legislation established a transportation capital program in an amount not to exceed $1.6 billion annually from

 fiscal year 2013 through fiscal year 2016.
 In each year, that amount includes a TTF component and a portion